Phone: (318) 869-5186

 Current and In-Progress Projects:

-As Broyles Research Chair (2013-2014) and Research Professor in the Social Sciences (2014-2015) Professor Murphy has been working on three projects.
+As Broyles Research Chair (2013-2014), Research Professor in the Social Sciences (2014-2015), and with Faculty Summer research support, Professor Murphy has been working on three projects.
 The first focuses on historical cases of transitional justice in divided countries, starting with the paper "Carpetbaggers, Scalawags, and Transitional Justice in post-Civil War Reconstruction" (presented at September 2013 meeting of the American Political Science Association, Chicago, IL).
-The second examines the effects of the implementation of transitional justice on democracy and human rights in all post-communist countries.
-The third project is an analysis of recent transitional justice attemps in both democratic and authoritarian countries in the Middle East.
+The second examines the effects of the implementation of transitional justice on democracy and human rights across the world, with particular focus on post-communist countries.
+The third project is an analysis of recent transitional justice attempts in both democratic and authoritarian countries in the Middle East.